sonderangebot10/Tic-tac-toe-hackathon-game-react/tic-tac-toe-react/README.md

 ## Tic Tac Toe Hackathon

 **Note**
 This is a concept hackathon type game.
 Tic-tac-toe is a solved game, thereby it is not ideal for real life usage, since there is a specific technique for a player never to lose.
 For a proper experience, the game should be open-world type and not contain a specific strategy that would guarantee a win.
-For example, [Catan](https://www.catan.com/) or [Ticket to Ride](https://www.daysofwonder.com/tickettoride/en/) would be ideal, since it is completely open, yet well contained with limited moves game where more than two people can play.
+For example, [Catan](https://www.catan.com/) or [Ticket to Ride](https://www.daysofwonder.com/tickettoride/en/) would be ideal, since it is completely open, yet well contained game with limited moves and more than two people can play.

 ### `yarn start`